To raise awareness about poverty in local communities and around the world by educating and empowering high school students to take action.

-Operation Poverty has partnered with the Hamilton-Wentworth District School Board to develop and implement a poverty education program for high school students.
+Operation Poverty has partnered with the Hamilton-Wentworth District School Board for this project to develop and implement a poverty education program for high school students.
 This lunch-hour and after-school program will be designed to both teach and equip high school students about different poverty situations around the world.
 The skills students in this program will learn also extend to preparation for higher education and real-life engagements.

 DUAL–LENS APPROACH: BUSINESS & MEDICAL